MEDIA REVIEW by HAMISH MACKAY

 Preventable: How a Pandemic Changed the World and How to Prevent the Next One had been serialised on BBC Radio 4’s Book of the Week in the lead-up to the Scottish local council elections – with one segment discussing the effect former government adviser Dominic Cummings’ trip to Barnard Castle had on public health.

 One listener subsequently complained that the broadcast had been ‘politically partial’ towards the local elections with a pro-SNP bias.
 The BBC’s Executive Complaints Unit subsequently upheld the complaint following an internal investigation.
 This came despite the BBC finding that the handling of the pandemic by the Scottish and UK governments had not been a ‘significant issue in the election campaign’ and that ‘the proximity of the elections was not a bar to scheduling what was regarded as an evidence-based appraisal by a respected scientist’.

 The reasoning behind upholding the complaint was that the material regarding Cummings’ trip to Barnard Castle had gone ‘somewhat beyond that description’.

 The report added: ‘In the context of a campaign in which an invitation to compare Nicola Sturgeon with Boris Johnson was a prominent part of the SNP’s strategy, [it] could have given the impression of favouring one party over another’.
 It concluded: ‘To that extent, it fell short of the BBC’s standards of impartiality’.

 Should you wish to get in touch with me, please email me at: email@example.com

 Caithness-born Hamish Mackay is now in his 57th year as an occasional/sometimes regular contributor to the UK’s exceedingly diverse media market.
-His media column appears weekly in THE SCOTTISH REVIEW
+This media review appears weekly in the Scottish Review.